NWIsite/neighborhoodworks.org/posts/mask-donations-with-nwi.md

 command and Troopers who work with him will agree.”
 - Senior Reginal King, Alabama Law Enforcement Agency

+## Neighborhood Works, Inc. in the News:
-## Housing items up for final approval from Bibb County Commissioners by Joseph Speir | Tuesday, January26th, 2021
+## Housing items up for final approval from Bibb County Commissioners

 external link: https://wgxa.tv/news/local/housing-items-up-for-final-approval-from-bibb-county-commissioners

+by Joseph Speir  |  Tuesday, January 26th 2021

 Bibb County Commissioners heard two items regarding housing during their commission meeting on Tuesday, January 26.
 The first was a single family homeownership unit to be built on Roy Avenue in partnership with Habitat for Humanity.